o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 The ambition of this website is to be collaborative.
 For that to happen people besides myself need to be able to contribute to the content of the site.
-This tutorial explains how one would contribute content to this site.
+This tutorial explains how to contribute content to this site.

-**I make no claim that the current setup, organization, methodology, etc. of this site is optimal.
+**Any ideas or comments to improve the setup and organization of this site is welcome.**
-So, if you have any ideas on how to make it better in any way, do not hesitate to comment.**

 **Also, if you want a more detailed explanation of any of the topics below, do not hesitate to comment.**